 The Division offers a major in social sciences toward the Bachelor of Science in Education degree and majors in history leading to Bachelor of Arts degrees.
 A major in Social Justice and Criminology may be earned in the Bachelor of Science in Social Justice and Criminology degree.
-The Bachelor of Science is available with a major in social science and concentrations in applied development studies, geography, global studies, and sociology.
 Minor fields of study offered in the Division are criminal justice, geography, political science, pre-law, and sociology.

-The Bachelor of Arts and Bachelor of Science degrees are designed to provide a well-rounded liberal arts education.
+The Bachelor of Arts is designed to provide a well-rounded liberal arts education.
 They are particularly recommended for students contemplating graduate work in one of the social science and history fields, theology, or law.